-Robert L. Weigel is a partner in the New York office of Gibson, Dunn & Crutcher and Co-Head of the firm’s Judgment and Arbitral Award Enforcement Practice Group.
-Mr. Weigel is an experienced commercial litigator with extensive trial experience.
+Robert L. Weigel is a partner in the New York office of Gibson, Dunn & Crutcher and the founder and co-chair of the firm’s Judgment and Arbitral Award Enforcement Practice Group.
+Bob is an experienced commercial litigator with extensive trial experience.
 He focuses on litigation concerning complex financial transactions, particularly for international clients in Europe, Asia and the Middle East.
-A list of the clients Mr. Weigel has represented includes ArcelorMittal, Yukos Capital, Tethyan Copper Company (a joint venture between Barrick Gold and Antofagasta), Artémis and its founder, François Pinault; Crystallex; Verizon; Gucci; Tiffany & Co.; Nike; Oaktree Capital; Normandy Real Estate Partners; The Related Companies; Deutsche Bank; Crédit Agricole; Bank Brussels Lambert; UBS, Deloitte & Touche; Mitsubishi Trust and Banking Corporation; Dillingham Construction; and Dallah Al Baraka Investment Co.
+A list of the clients Bob has represented includes ArcelorMittal, Yukos Capital, Tethyan Copper Company (a joint venture between Barrick Gold and Antofagasta), Artémis and its founder, François Pinault; Crystallex; Verizon; Gucci; Tiffany & Co.; Nike; Oaktree Capital; Normandy Real Estate Partners; The Related Companies; Deutsche Bank; Crédit Agricole; Bank Brussels Lambert; UBS, Deloitte & Touche; and Dallah Al Baraka Investment Co.
 Ltd. (an investment bank based in Saudi Arabia).